DJMcK/aws-lake-training/07_comprehend_medical_service/README.md

 # Comprehend Medical Serverless Workflow Repository

+## Outline
+1. Build demo lambda function
+2. Why use a framework such as Serverless or SAM?
+3. Quick overview of Comprehend Medical interface
+4. Comprehend Medical pipeline demo

 ## Pre-requisites
 #### Create bucket in S3
 * Create bucket using the cloudformation script.